Barnold8/YTS/readme.md

     * implement error handling for null queue
     * detect youtube queue update, add to extension queue, resort
     * add a button to refresh whole site so it can re-add its old queue - try style.display = none, etc
+    * Shuffle button for video queue, randomises the video queue

 ## Known bugs